SvenMichaelKlose/tunix/src/bin/lisp/README.md

 Conses which only store the CAR if the CDR is the next object on the heap.
-This can be done at allocation time but would make the CDR of a compressed cons immutable.
+This can be done at allocation time but would make the CDR of a compressed cons immutable and add an extra check to each operation.
-Immutable is "good".

-## Stack compression

-With hands off the CPU stack.